Carlos3du/rockPaperScissors/README.md

-# rockPaperScissors
+# Rock, Paper, Scissors
- RPS, a mini project coded by me for the Js lessons
+ A mini game project, coded by me for the Js lessons and for fun